 Regardless of duration, the UK HSE will no longer accept any welding undertaken without suitable exposure control measures in place, as there is no known level of safe exposure.
 Risk assessments should reflect the change in the expected control measures.

-Element has one of the largest Occupational Hygiene teams in the UK, comprising of a range of technically competent and qualified staff.
+Element has one of the largest Occupational Hygiene teams in the UK and Europe, comprising a range of technically competent and qualified staff.

 Our experienced team of qualified occupational hygienists can assist in:

 - Devising an air monitoring strategy

 - Personal welding fume monitoring

 - Examining and testing of your LEV systems